LauraBrogan/pands-project-2019/README.md

 This is the outcome of running the above python script
 ![alt text](https://github.com/LauraBrogan/pands-project-2019/blob/master/irissum.JPG)

-This script helps to summarise the data set
+This script helps to summarise the data set we can see what the mean, min, max, standard deviations values are for the total data set under the headings sepal_length,  sepal_width,  petal_length,  petal_width,

 **D. boxpl.py**
+This pythons script produces a box plot which shows the distribution of the quantitative data for the sepal_length in a way that facilitates comparisons between variables.
+The box shows the quartiles of the dataset while the whiskers extend to show the rest of the distribution.
+This allows for the visualisation of the sepal length of each of the three Iris species.

 ## References:
 I used GMIT Video Lectures by Ian McLoughlin and class notes to complete this work.